e-kwsm/ompi/docs/man-openmpi/man1/ompi_info.1.rst

 #.
 Basic information required for application tuners.
 #.
 Detailed information required for application tuners.
 #.
 All remaining information required for application tuners.
 #.
-Basic information for Open MPI implementors.
+Basic information for Open MPI implementers.
 #.
-Detailed information for Open MPI implementors.
+Detailed information for Open MPI implementers.
 #.
-All remaining information for Open MPI implementors.
+All remaining information for Open MPI implementers.

 By default, ``ompi_info`` only shows level 1 MCA parameters.
 To see more MCA parameters, use the ``--level`` command line option.